strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 Let's see how this works.
 As our OAuth 2.0 compliant authorization server we will use a basic setup of Keycloak with TLS support.
 We'll then configure a Kafka cluster with OAuth 2.0 support, and an example Kafka producer, and Kafka consumer client applications, that will use OAuth 2.0 to authenticate.

-We'll assume that you have a Kubernetes cluster available in order to explain how this works for Strimzi, but the OAuth 2.0 support can be used with non-Strimzi Kafka installations too.
+We'll assume that you have a Kubernetes cluster available in order to explain how this works for Strimzi, but the OAuth 2.0 support can be used with non-Strimzi Kafka installations too, by using [Strimzi Kafka OAuth libraries](https://github.com/strimzi/strimzi-kafka-oauth).

 If you are using `minikube` on your local machine, make sure to start `minikube tunnel` in another terminal in order for LoadBalancer services to get their externals IPs assigned: